frankhale/textworld/README.md

 # TextWorld

-A text based role playing game engine written in TypeScript on Deno.
+A text based role playing game engine written in TypeScript on Deno with an Angular frontend.
 This is still a work in progress but there is a lot here.
-There is a strong focus on test driven design to ensure the code works as expected.
+There is a strong focus on test driven design although we don't currently have 100% code coverage.

+The current focus is more on the game engine and less on the little world that was created to play in.
+This will change as time moves on.

 ## Screenshot(s)